OpenNoiseMonitoringNetwork/ONMN-site/exampleSite/content/english/blog/inspiring-research-confirms-the-need-to-standardize-noise-data.md

 ![Table showing the Data Structure proposed](/images/webp-net-resizeimage.jpg "Measurement data structure proposed in the research paper")

-Thank you for reading, and you will be informed of the progress of the ONMN initiative in the near future.
+Thank you for reading, and you will be informed about the progress of the ONMN initiative in the near future!